Achievable logoAchievable logo

 VT ECG

 IX) Torsades de pointes: Also called polymorphic ventricular tachycardia.
-ECG shows characteristic “turning of points” along the baseline due to changing axis.
-It is seen in electrolyte disturbances like hypomagnesemia and hypokalemia, factors that prolong QT interval like congenital long QT syndrome, antiarrhythmics, TCAs, Romano-Ward syndrome etc. It may precipitate a ventricular fibrillation or VF.
+ECG shows the characteristic “turning of points” along the baseline due to a changing axis.
+It is seen in electrolyte disturbances such as hypomagnesemia and hypokalemia, and in factors that prolong the QT interval such as congenital long QT syndrome, antiarrhythmics, TCAs, Romano-Ward syndrome, etc. It may precipitate ventricular fibrillation (VF).

-XI) Atrioventricular block or AV block: In AV block, conduction of electrical impulses from the atria to the ventricles is delayed or blocked.
-It may be first degree, second degree or third degree block.
+XI) Atrioventricular block (AV block): In AV block, conduction of electrical impulses from the atria to the ventricles is delayed or blocked.
+AV block may be first degree, second degree, or third degree.

 In first degree AV block, the PR interval is prolonged more than 200 milliseconds (>1 big ECG square).
-It is seen in myocarditis, IHD, degenerative diseases of the conduction system or drugs like TCAs.
-No treatment is needed for the first degree block.
+It is seen in myocarditis, IHD, degenerative diseases of the conduction system, or drugs such as TCAs.
+No treatment is needed for first degree block.

-Third degree heart block is also called a complete heart block.
+Third degree heart block is also called complete heart block.
 There is complete dissociation of P waves from the QRS complexes.
 The atria beat at their own rate while the ventricles beat at a slow intrinsic rate of 30-40 beats/min.
-It is seen in IHD, drug toxicity with beta blockers, digitalis and calcium channel blockers.
-Permanent pacemaker is essential.
+It is seen in IHD and drug toxicity with beta blockers, digitalis, and calcium channel blockers.
+A permanent pacemaker is essential.

 Third degree block